bobanmak/shape_covering/README.md

 # shape_covering
-Cover any shape with rectangles p5.js
+Cover any shape with circles p5.js